UL - CSA

 for legal reasons, to support the quality of one's work in the event of future accidents or disputes;

-to avoid having to research local laws which can also vary from city to city.
+to avoid having to research local laws which can vary even from city to city.

 9- Is there only one type of certification?

 No, each NRTL develops different certification programs for each standard.
-Speaking of an electrical panel and UL 508A, for example, there are certification programs for the single panel produced specifically for a machine, or for the certification of a model of panel produced in series, or even for the issuing of authorization to manufacturer to build panels in accordance with UL 508A.
+Speaking of an electrical panel and UL 508A, for example, there are certification programs for the single panel produced specifically for a machine, or for the certification of a model of panel produced in series, or even for the release of the authorization to the manufacturer to build panels in accordance with UL 508A.

 10- What is field evaluation?

-In the event that a machine and its electrical equipment are completed directly during installation at the customer's premises or changes are made to the equipment during installation and therefore it is not possible to carry out certification before installation, you can opt for a field evaluation.
-The field evaluation is an evaluation carried out by the NRTL directly in the field.
-Field evaluation may be the best choice in the cases described above and for machines and systems that are not mass-produced.
+In the event that a machine and its electrical equipment are completed directly during installation at the customer's premises or changes are made to the equipment during installation and therefore it is not possible to carry out certification before installation, a field evaluation can be chosen.
+The field evaluation is an assessment carried out by the NRTL directly in the field.
+The field evaluation may be the best choice in the cases described above and for machines and systems not produced in series.

-The field evaluation can be requested by the machine manufacturer, but can also be requested by the AHJ if he wants to have an external opinion before providing approval on the installation or has red tagged a portion of equipment, or has not approved it .
-For this reason, NRTLs often offer “emergency” field evaluation services, carried out within a few days to resolve any issues reported by the AHJ and allow the machine to start up.
+Field evaluations may be requested by the machine manufacturer, but may also be requested by the AHJ if they want an outside opinion before providing approval for the installation or have red-tagged a piece of equipment, meaning they have not approved it.
+For this reason, NRTLs often offer “emergency” field evaluations, which are performed within a few days to resolve any issues reported by the AHJ and allow the machine to be started up.

 However, if you want to opt for a scheduled field evaluation of the machine, instead of carrying out certification, it is a good idea to plan the activity in advance with the chosen NRTL.
-In fact, the evaluation can often begin directly at the manufacturer's headquarters, before shipping, and be completed with a final check after installation.
-By doing this, you immediately have feedback on what to change before shipping the machine.
+In fact, the evaluation can often begin directly at the manufacturer's premises, before shipping, and be completed with a final check after installation.
+In this way, you will immediately have feedback on what to change before shipping the machine.

-Following the positive outcome of the field evaluation, the NRTL affixes a Field Evaluated Product mark.
+Following a successful field evaluation, the NRTL affixes a Field Evaluated Product mark.

 11- Who is the AHJ?

-AHJ is the acronym for Authority Having Jurisdiction.
-The AHJ is a local authority responsible for verifying the installation of the machine.
-The AHJ conducts an inspection to verify that the installation is in compliance with the NEC and local regulations.
-Following the inspection, the AHJ accepts the installation and issues a start-up permit.
+AHJ stands for Authority Having Jurisdiction.
+The AHJ is a local authority that is responsible for verifying the installation of the machine.
+The AHJ performs an inspection to verify that the installation is in compliance with the NEC and local regulations.
+After the inspection, the AHJ accepts the installation and issues a start-up permit.

 Inspection and authorization by the AHJ is mandatory and necessary for the user to use the machine.

 Authorization issued by the AHJ is not the same as certification issued by an NRTL.
-The AHJ can issue the permit even if the machine is not certified.
+The AHJ may issue authorization even if the machine is not certified.
 At its discretion, the AHJ may require a field evaluation.

-In the event that the AHJ reports problems and does not grant authorization, it is necessary to resolve the problems that have arisen as soon as possible.
-A solution may be to request the intervention of an NRTL to carry out a field evaluation.
-In this case, the NRTL carries out an inspection, issues a report and suggests to the manufacturer how the problem can be resolved.
+If the AHJ does report problems and does not grant the permit, it is necessary to resolve the issues as soon as possible.
+One solution may be to request the intervention of an NRTL to perform a field evaluation.
+In this case, the NRTL conducts an inspection, issues a report and suggests to the manufacturer how to resolve the problem.

-The AHJ may be a firefighter, electrical inspector, officer, or health department manager, as determined locally.
+The AHJ may be a firefighter, electrical inspector, or health department officer or manager, as determined locally.

 12- Which standards should be used to design the machine for the USA?

-When designing a machine destined for the USA, particular attention must be paid to the electrical equipment as there are very specific requirements that are different from those in Europe.
+When designing a machine intended for the USA, particular attention must be paid to the electrical equipment as there are very specific requirements that are different from those in Europe.

-UL 508A Industrial Control Panels for the design of electrical panels
+UL 508A Industrial Control Panels for electrical panel design

-NFPA 79 Electrical standard for Industrial Machinery for the design of on-board machine equipment
+NFPA 79 Electrical standard for Industrial Machinery for the design of on-board equipment

-Meeting the requirements of these two standards ensures that electrical equipment complies with the NEC.
-Be careful though, if portions of the electrical equipment are installed on parts of the building, for these you must use the NEC directly and not the standards listed above.
+Meeting the requirements of these two standards ensures that the electrical equipment complies with the NEC.
+However, be careful, if portions of the electrical equipment are installed on parts of the building, the NEC must be used directly for these and not the standards listed above.

-13- Which standards should be used for the mechanical part of machines in the USA?
+13- What standards should be used for the mechanical part of machines in the USA?

 In this field the main reference standards are the ANSI B11 series standards.

-The manufacturer must provide a safe machine also from a "mechanical" point of view so that its customer-user complies with the CFRs (Code of Federal Regulations) issued by OSHA, which are mandatory by law.
+The manufacturer must provide a machine that is also safe from a "mechanical" point of view so that its user customer complies with the CFR (Code of Federal Requlations) issued by OSHA, which are required by law.

 14- What to do if you want to sell a car in the USA?

-Check the destination of the machine (state, county, city) and, possibly with the help of the customer, check the local regulations and which edition of the NEC is in force.
+Check where the machine is going (state, county, city) and, if necessary, with the customer's help, check local regulations and which edition of the NEC is in effect.

-Design the machine's electrical equipment using the NEC and relevant standards (e.g. UL 508A and NFPA79).
+Design the machine's electrical equipment using the NEC and reference standards (e.g. UL 508A and NFPA79).

-Carry out a risk assessment, take safety measures and install protective devices using ANSI standards.
+Conduct a risk assessment, implement safety measures, and install protective devices using ANSI standards.

-Produce the documentation accompanying the machine, including the manual and system diagrams, paying attention to following the rules for manuals and safety signs provided in the ANSI standards.
+Produce the documentation accompanying the machine, including manuals and system diagrams, taking care to follow the rules for manuals and safety signs provided in the ANSI standards.
 As regards electrical equipment, the reference standards contain many requirements for the drafting of diagrams and manuals.

 Choose whether to obtain certification from an NRTL or a field evaluation.

-At Quadra Srl we know many American standards and are able to advise which ones to use, just as we can help in verifying the conformity of the machines to the regulatory requirements.
-We can also help prepare the appropriate documentation to address the certification procedures with the NRTL.
+At Quadra Srl we know many American standards and can advise which ones to use, as well as helping in verifying the conformity of machines to regulatory requirements.
+We can also help prepare the appropriate documentation to deal with the certification procedures with the NRTL.

-15- What to do if you want to obtain a UL certification?
+15- What to do if you want to do a UL certification?

 The company is free to choose any NRTL that is accredited by OSHA, but each NRTL is authorized to issue certifications only for certain types of products and according to specific standards.

-The list of recognized NRTLs and the standards for which they are authorized to issue certifications is present on the OSHA website.
+A list of recognized NRTLs and the standards for which they are authorized to issue certifications is available on the OSHA website.

-When choosing the NRTL it is important to verify that it is authorized to issue certification for the standard you are interested in.
-Additionally, if the machine is intended for both the US and Canada, it may be helpful to choose an NRTL that addresses both US and Canadian (CSA) standards.
-The list of accredited certification bodies in Canada is present on the SCC website.
+When choosing a NRTL, it is important to verify that it is authorized to issue certification for the standard you are interested in.
+Also, if the machine is intended for both the USA and Canada, it may be useful to choose a NRTL that deals with both US and Canadian standards (CSA).
+The list of certification bodies accredited in Canada is available on the SCC website.

-Finally, it is a good idea to discuss with the end customer to check if there are specific contractual requests on the brand to be affixed.
+Finally, it is a good idea to consult with the end customer to check if there are specific contractual requests on the brand to be applied.

 • NRTL authorization for the field of interest;